AstroJames/astrojames.github.io/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       text: ""
+      research_questions: |-
+        - How do magnetic fields amplify and sustain themselves in turbulent astrophysical plasmas?
+        - What role does turbulence play in our galaxy, and can can we use our galaxy as a turbulence laboratory?
+        - How do multiscale plasma processes connect microscopic physics to macroscopic astrophysical phenomena?
+        - Can we predict magnetic field evolution in extreme environments like neutron star mergers?
+        - What universal principles govern turbulence across vastly different scales?
       # Show a call-to-action button under your biography? (optional)
       button:
         text: CV